 The assessment criteria for the Grants emphasise the following requirements:

-- enhance habitat connectivity and restore ecosystem function in woodlands, grasslands and/or aquatic ecosystems in the ACT
+- Enhance condition and connectivity of woodlands, grasslands and/or aquatic ecosystems

-- soundness of project budgeting and value for money
+- Demonstration of sound project budgeting, including value for money.

 - An updated list of current grant opportunities can be found at the Grants ACT website.